 - Production Rate

 Inventory (V) is any work that has not been delivered to the customer.
+This is the same as work in progress (WIP).
 This counts all work from the backlog to a release awaiting production deployment.
-Whenever there is undelivered work that is considered invalid it becomes an Operational Expense.
-Invalid meaning it won’t be delivered at all or there are issues like defect or doesn’t match spec.
-Invalid work is wasted effort and in the case of a defect causes expensive un-budgeted rework.
-In traditional cost accounting inventory is seen as an asset, but in TOC it is a “potential” Operational Expense if it is not eventually delivered to customer so turning inventory as fast as possible without injecting defects is a goal.
+Whenever there is undelivered work and we have to cancel the work for some reason, we considered it an Operational Expense.
+Canceled work won’t be delivered to production because of defect, incorrect specs, the customer pivoted or otherwise doesn’t want it.
+Cancelled work is wasted effort and in some cases can also cause expensive un-budgeted rework.
+In traditional cost accounting inventory is seen as an asset, but in TOC it is a potential Operational Expense if it is not eventually delivered to customer so turning inventory as fast as possible without injecting defects is a goal.

-Quantity: Unit of Production (Q) is the total number of units of work (feature) that have moved through our delivery pipeline to date.
+Quantity (Q) is the total number of units that have moved through our delivery pipeline.
 Our unit of production is a feature.
-When a feature is ready to be deployed to production we can increase Q one unit, but the feature is still considered inventory until it has been delivered to customer.
-If a customer decides they don’t want the feature or some other reason to stop the deployment of the feature, it is counted as an Operational Expense and Q is reduced one unit.
+When a feature is deployed to production we can increase quantity by one unit.
+A feature is still considered inventory until it has been delivered to the customer in production.
+If a customer decides they don’t want the feature or some other reason to stop the deployment of the feature, it is counted as an Operational Expense and not quantity.

-Lead time (LT) is the time it takes to move a feature, one Q, from submission to the backlog to deployed to a customer in production.
+Flow time (FT) is the time it takes to move a feature, one unit, from submission to the backlog to deployed to a customer in production.

-Production rate (PR) is the number of Q delivered during a time period.
-3 features per month, 2 features per week…
+Production rate (PR) is the number of units delivered during a time period.
+This is the same as throughput.
+If we we deliver 3 features to production in a month our production rate is 3 features per month.

-We should strive to optimize the delivery pipeline for lead time instead of production rate.
+We should strive to optimize the delivery pipeline for flow time instead of production rate or throughput.
 The Theory Of Constraints – Productivity Metrics in Software Development posted on lostechies.com explains this well.

-Let’s say our current lead time (LT) is 1 unit (Q) in a week or a production rate (PR) of 4 Q per month.
-If we optimize LT to 1 Q in 3 days, we will see a jump in PR to 6.67 Q per month or a 59% increase.
+Let’s say our current flow time (FT) is 1 unit (Q) in a week or a production rate (PR) of 4 Q per month.
+If we optimize FT to 1 Q in 3 days, we will see a jump in PR to 6.67 Q per month or a 59% increase.

-If we focus on optimizing PR, we may still see improvement in LT, but it can also lead to only an increase in inventory.
-The PR optimization may increase Q that is undeliverable because of some bottleneck in our system so the Q sits as inventory.
+If we focus on optimizing PR, we may still see improvement in FT, but it can also lead to only an increase in inventory as WIP increases.
+The PR optimization may increase Q that is undeliverable because of some bottleneck in our system so the Q sits as inventory, ironically in a queue.
 The longer a feature sits in inventory the more it costs to move it through the pipeline and address any issues found in later stages of the pipeline.
+So, old inventory can also cause delay down stream as the team must take time to ramp up to address issues after they have moved on to another task.

-So, to make sure we are optimizing for LT we focus on reducing waste or inventory in the pipeline.
-The delivery team keeps a single purposed focused on a limited amount of work in progress to deliver what the customer needs right now, based on priority in the backlog.
+So, to make sure we are optimizing for FT we focus on reducing waste or inventory in the pipeline by reducing WIP.
+The delivery team keeps a single purposed focused on one unit or a limited amount of work in progress to deliver what the customer needs right now, based on priority in the backlog.
 Reducing inventory reduces Operation Expense.
 (Excuse me if I am allowing some lean thinking into this TOC explanation)

 Operating expense (OE) is the cost of taking an idea and developing it to a deliverable.
-Any fixed overhead is considered OE.
+This is not to be confused with operational expense which is a loss in inventory or loss in investment.
+Any expense, variable or fixed, that is a cost to deliver a unit is considered OE.
 We will just use salaries of not only developers, but BA, QA, IT as our OE.
-Not sure how we will divide up our fixed salaries (still learning).
+Not sure how we will divide up our fixed salaries, maybe a function that includes time and investment.
+Investment would be a fraction of OE because all of a developers time is not invested in delivering features (still learning).

-Throughput (T) is the amount earned per Q. It is calculated by taking the amount of features delivered to production minus the cost of delivering the feature.
+Throughput (T) in this sense is the amount earned per unit.
+Traditionally, this is that same as production rate as explained earlier, but in terms of cost, we calculate throughput by taking the amount earned on production rate, features delivered to production, minus the cost of delivering the features or the investment.

 To maximize ROI and net profit (NP) we need to increase T while decreasing I and OE.